xho95/xho95.github.io/_posts/2016-05-29-Strings-and-Characters.md

 // Prints "the number of characters in café is 4"
 ```

-> note:
- Extended grapheme clusters : composed of one or more Unicode scalars
+> Extended grapheme clusters : composed of one or more Unicode scalars

- \
- means that different characters and different representations of the same character can require different amounts of memory to store
+> different characters and different representations of the same character can require different amounts of memory to store

- \
- characters in Swift do not each take up the same amount of memory within a string's representation
+> characters in Swift do not each take up the same amount of memory within a string's representation

- \
- the number of characters in a string cannot be calculated without iterating through the string to determine its extended grapheme cluster boundaries
+> the number of characters in a string cannot be calculated without iterating through the string to determine its extended grapheme cluster boundaries

- \
- `characters` property must iterate over the Unicode scalars in the entire string in order to determine the characters for that sting : long string values - be aware that !
+> `characters` property must iterate over the Unicode scalars in the entire string in order to determine the characters for that sting : long string values - be aware that !

- \
- \
- the count of the characters : not always the same as the `length` property of an `NSString`
+> the count of the characters : not always the same as the `length` property of an `NSString`

- \
- the length of an `NSString` : the number of 16-bit code units within the string's UTF-16 representation
+> the length of an `NSString` : the number of 16-bit code units within the string's UTF-16 representation

 ### Accessing and Modifying a String